Can’t remember.

 The truth is nobody can think outside the box.

 This sounds counterintuitive, doesn’t it?
 Don’t business consultants make a ton of money teaching us to “think outside the box?”
-Yes they do.
-Yet doubting what I’m saying precisely proves what I’m saying.
+Yes, they do.
+If you doubting this, you prove what I’m saying.
 It doesn’t fit inside your box.
-If I give you a box labeled chocolates and you open it to find carrots, your first response will be “huh?”
+Example: I give you a box labeled chocolates.
+You open it to find carrots.
+Your immediate response: Huh?
 It doesn’t fit what you were expecting.
 That’s because any idea must first fit inside a frame (a box) in order to make sense.
 You simply can’t think outside the box.

 A host of psychological experiments support this idea.
 For example, Carnegie Mellon researcher Carey Morewedge and her research team had two groups of volunteers sit in front of the same bowl of M&Ms. One half of the group was told that a packet of M&Ms contained about 3/175 their weekly recommended calories.
 The other half was told the M&Ms contained 3/25 their daily allowance (the caloric numbers are roughly equivalent).
 Yet researchers found “that the two frames of reference made a big difference when it comes to behavior.
 Volunteers asked to think about the weekly number of calories ate more than twice as many M&M’s as those asked to think about the daily number of calories.”1 The difference was the box – our frames of reference.
 Facts only make sense to us inside a frame of ideas and assumptions.
 “People think in frames.
 To be accepted, the truth must fit people’s frames.
 If the facts do not fit a frame, the frame stays and the facts bounce off,” writes George Lakoff.2 Why does your mind work this way?
 Because God’s mind works this way.
 He can’t think outside the box.

 Sure, in God’s case we’re talking BIG box.
 But remember how God described Israel’s grievous sin?
-They did things that “did not even enter my mind,” said the Lord.3 Why didn’t Israel’s sin crack God’s cranium?
-It was outside his box.
+They did things that “did not even enter my mind.”3 Israel’s sin was outside God’s box.
 The same is true for lying.
-God “cannot lie,” wrote the apostle Paul.4 The writer to the Hebrews agreed: “[I]t is impossible for God to lie.”5 I’m thrilled God can’t think outside the box because this means he doesn’t wake up in the morning and flip a coin: “Heads I lie and tails I tell the truth.”
-God is bound inside his nature, which is another way of saying he thinks inside a box.
-Don’t be fooled by people who tell you God can do anything.
-He can’t.
-And since we’re made in the image of God, we too cannot think outside the box.
-We can only think inside the box.
+God cannot lie.4 The writer to the Hebrews agrees: “[I]t is impossible for God to lie.”5 For God, lying is outside the box.
+He is bound inside his nature, which is another way of saying he thinks inside a box.
+So do we.
+In truth, we can only think inside the box.

-But it’s not an insurmountable hurdle.
 Albert Einstein said you could not solve a problem in the frame that created it.
 A frame is simply a box.
-If nobody thinks outside the box, build what looks like a new box.
-Make a new frame, like I did when I took an old truth (you can’t think outside the box) and put it in a new box.
-Jesus reframed ancient truths all the time (“You have heard it said… but I say to you”).
-If we live in a world where Christianity makes no sense, put an ancient truth in a fresh box.
+If nobody thinks outside the box, create what appears to be a new box.
+Jesus did this all the time.
+He reframed ancient truths (“You have heard it said… but I say to you”).
+So should we in a post-Christian world.

 _____________________